 John and Annie Glenn

 They say that behind every great man, there is always a woman.
 How true.
-Marine combat pilot, war hero, astronaut and US Senator, Col John Glenn was married for 68 years, to his childhood sweetheart, Annie, whom he credited for being the very reason for his success in life.
+When he died, in December 2016, Marine combat pilot, war hero, astronaut and US Senator, Col John Glenn had been married for 68 years, to his childhood sweetheart, Annie, whom he credited for being the very reason for his success in life.

 The story of John and Annie Glenn is the very well spring of inspiration.